-No spot Bitcoin ETFs approved so far - U.S. SEC official | Business
+No spot bitcoin ETFs approved so far - U.S. SEC official | Business

 - Country:

-The U.S. Securities and Exchange Commission has yet to approve any spot bitcoin exchange-traded fund listings to date, commissioner Mark Uyeda said at the sidelines of a forum in Singapore on Wednesday.
+The U.S. Securities and Exchange Commission has yet to approve any spot bitcoin exchange-traded fund (ETF) listings to date, the regulator's commissioner Mark Uyeda said at the sidelines of a forum in Singapore on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)